Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

  An AWG24 single strand wire meeting the specs of the site could carry 3,500 milliamps.
 Obviously even multi strand AWG24 is overkill.

-For my Graduation Cap project with 372 WS2812B LEDs I used AWG20 multi stranded wire for power and ground because it came in contact with my daughters when operating the caps and I wasn't willing to chance any possibility of discomfort.
+For my Graduation Cap project with 372 WS2812B LEDs I used a higher voltage to reduce the current and AWG20 multi stranded wire for power and ground because it came in contact with my daughters when operating the caps and I wasn't willing to chance any possibility of discomfort.

 ## The Code
 [Top](#notes "Top")<br>